FPT-Sokrates/C64ColorRamDoubleBuffer/README.md

 | ------ | ------ | ------ |
 | number of freely definable pixels on screen| 8x16x256= 32768 pixel | 8x8x256=16384 pixel |

 Thanks to the second character set, the number of freely definable pixels is twice as large for the color ram double buffer!
-This allows a much larger grafical variaty.
+This allows a much larger graphical variety.

 #### Memory Consumption